tdj28/blog/content/en/blog/post/tech/ml/wiggle_while_you_work/index.md

 ### Getting low FPS demo video

 First, generate an image using a GenAI tooling.
-Here is an example of an image of an apartment courtyard with a few people walking using DALLE:
+Here is an example of an image of an apartment courtyard with a few people walking, created using DALLE:

 ![GenAI generated image (via DALLE)](image.png)